Scalys/bsp-yocto/readme.md

 ## SD card root

 1. Format SD card into a single ext4 partition
-2. Unpack contents of the generated scalys-base-image-grapeboard.tar.gz to the SD card
+2. Unpack contents of the generated scalys-base-image-trustbox.tar.gz to the SD card

 # Development